b-lev/Python-Setup/README.md

 ## Looking back and old commits

 Did you try switching on the history tab?
 You should be able to see each commit you've made during the tutorial.
 For each commit, you can see diff against the previous commit.
 Notice in this screen grab, my most recent commit has an up arrow --- that means I haven't push to the cloud yet.
+If you haven't pushed, it's not backed up.

 <p align="center"><img src="images/commit.jpg?raw=true" width="50%"></p>